 consequences.
 Teens process information with the amygdala.
 This is the emotional part.

-decision-making center are still developing—and not necessarily at the same rate.
+decision-making center are still developing—and not always at the same rate.
+That’s

-That’s why when teens experience overwhelming emotional input, they can’t explain
+why when teens have overwhelming emotional input, they can’t explain later what they

 What's a parent to do?